TyrfingMjolnir/SelfSignedCert/README.md

 The reason for having your SSL cert publicly signed
 1) Authenticate who you are

-### If you are one of the people thinking it's cheaper to buy a publicly signed certificate, you do not understand security.
+### If you are one of the people thinking it's cheaper to buy a publicly signed certificate
-Please read below and find out more.
+Chances are you do not understand security; Please read below and find out more.

 # Precaution